UniversityOfIowaHealthCare/vue-drupal/README.md

 # Vue
-Add Vue.js to your website via CDN.
+Add Vue.js to your Drupal website instantly.

+Works by using a CDN url (which you can change).

 > No composer?
 No npm?
 No problem!